polifonia-project/child-search-expansions/README.md

 ---
 component-id: child-search-expansion
 type: Software
-name: CHILD Search expansion using LLMs
+name: CHILD - Listening experience classification using LLMs
 description: This software component was developed with the aim of supporting the identification of implicit themes in text and takes as reference the documentary evidence benchmark
 work-package:
   - WP4